 For the first time in five years, I’ve had a trip: Andalusia, Spain.

-As I used to be a keen swimmer – doing training as a kid – I’d walk between the dry riverbed of the mountains, down to the sea.
-But I quickly realised it had also been five years since I had swam.
-So I was pretty shit.
+Not knowing when I would next get to travel, I went out every day.
+Backpacking along the dry riverbed between the mountains, down to the sea.
+I thought I was a keen swimmer until I realised it’s also been five years since I last swam.
+I was pretty shit.

-So, not knowing when I would next get to travel, I hiked and swam every day.
-With three weeks’ straight work either side of the trip on The Edinburgh TV Festival, Operation Ouch, and BGT – and often twelve hour days – I was violently sick on my first day off.
-But I’m most myself when I’m travelling.
+With three weeks’ straight work either side of the trip on The Edinburgh TV Festival, Operation Ouch, and BGT – often with twelve-hour days – I was violently sick first day back in Croydon (some may relate).
+But I’m most myself when I’m travelling, so it was worth it.

-And to cap it off, as there was no spare room where I was staying, I slept under the stars for the week on the terrace.
+And to cap it off, as there was no spare room where I was staying, I slept under the stars on the terrace for the week.
 It’s mad how many shooting stars you can see in real dark.

-I also made friends with a stray dog.
+I also made friends with a stray dog, pictured below.

 Leave a comment